Title: Eras of Elegance: 1750 – 1920s

 Date: October 2015 – March 2016

 Celebrating more than a century of wedding attire.
 Love, marriage, something old and something new….
-On October 10, 2015 the Sigal Museum proudly opened the newest exhibit, “Here Come the Brides.”
-Following on the success and rave reviews of the “Eras of Elegance” exhibit, an array of wedding gowns, suits and tuxedos from the collections of the Northampton County Historical and Genealogical Society will tell the stories of Northampton County brides and grooms.
+On October 10, 2015 the Sigal Museum proudly opened Here Come the Brides.
+Following on the success and rave reviews of the Eras of Elegance exhibit, an array of wedding gowns, suits, and tuxedos from the collections of Northampton County Historical and Genealogical Society told the stories of Northampton County brides and grooms.

 Title: Courthouse Quilters and Patchwork Tradition

 New and Old Quilt Creations | Family Friendly | Hands On!

 Northampton County Historical and Genealogical Society (NCHGS) gave members of the Courthouse Quilters their 2016 challenge: Create authentic artisan quilts inspired by the Society’s own rich collection of quilts!
 This textile challenge and exhibition happily celebrated the patchwork tradition of Northampton County.

 Courthouse Quilters and Patchwork Tradition covered the history of quilting by hand and machine with a hands-on interactive opportunity for visitors, unique programming, and one-of-a-kind quilts.
 The Courthouse Quilters’ creations utilized a variety of styles like applique and spider web designs from popular Victorian crazy quilts.

 From April 16 to August 1, 2016, these colorful one-of-a-kind Courthouse Quilts, in conjunction with NCHGS’ unique collection of quilts, were on display exclusively at the Sigal Museum in Historic Downtown Easton.
 In celebration of the exhibition, the quilters and volunteers quilted the facade of the Sigal Museum with thousands of colorful scraps.